Stay in Front of Customers for Normalcy and Support During Pandemic

 During the coronavirus pandemic, many homeowners struggle to find purpose as one day blurs into another and unpredictability weighs heavy on their minds.
 Now more than ever, it’s important to stay in front of customers.

-While much of North America remains under some form of quarantine, front yards and back yards offer a place of solace in the form of gardening.
+While much of North America remain under some form of quarantine, front yards and back yards offer a place of solace in the form of gardening.

 While you may not be able to directly interact with your customers in person, you can still market to them, offering them education, information (and most of all) inspiration.
 Here are three ideas of how you can stay in front of customers during the pandemic.